 In a twist of event, Apple bought NeXT and Jobs returned to Apple as the “interim” CEO.
 And the rest, they said, was history.

-So what can we learn from Steve Jobs’ story?
-A lot.
-And here’s what he said:
+So what can you learn from Steve Jobs’ story about passion?

 “I’m pretty sure none of this would have happened if I hadn’t been fired from Apple.
 It was awful-tasting medicine, but I guess the patient needed it.
 Sometimes life hits you in the head with a brick.
 Don’t lose faith.